The import process of an Icelandic horse (and costs).

 Transport from the airport to the horse’s new home.

-Horses are exported from Iceland (Keflavik) to Europe, to 3 different airports; Norrköbing (Sweden), Billund (Denmark) and Liege (Belgium).
+Horses are exported from Iceland (Keflavik) to Europe, to 2 different airports; Occationally to Norrköbing (Sweden), and virtually every week to Liege (Belgium).

-Horses are exported from Iceland (Keflavik) to North-America (USA and Canada) to NY (not to other cities or airports).
+Horses are exported from Iceland (Keflavik) to North-America (USA and Canada) only to New York (not to other cities or airports in North America).

 Export from Keflavik to Liege, Belgium, costs: